 Apple is now the world’s second largest watch revenue earner.
 That’s a solid performance for a product line introduced less than two years ago.
-By any commercial standard it is a success.
+By any commercial standard the Apple Watch is a success.

 Rolex remains the leading watchmaker and is likely to stay on top for now.